-This is an explanation of how Old Earth Creationism (OEC) can be shown to be more consistent with the Scriptures than Young Earth Creationism (YEC).
+This pages discusses how Old Earth Creationism (OEC) can be shown to be more consistent with the Scriptures than Young Earth Creationism (YEC).

 The Bible Consistently Shows Us the Importance of Process to the LORD